MileHacker Logo

 • Local ceramists display colorful wares; small trattorias serve authentic cuisine.

-• Culinary experiences: fresh seafood at Marina Grande, gnocchi alla Sorrentina.
+• Culinary experiences: the the fish of the day at Marina Grande, gnocchi alla Sorrentina.

 • Limoncello production from local lemons; tours offer regional specialty insights.

-• A place for soaking in the atmosphere, enjoying views, savoring flavors.
+• A location for enjoying the atmosphere, enjoying views, savoring flavors.

 The Essence of Sorrento